-During the preceding 12 months, Merck has collected and/or shared for our business purposes the following categories of personal information:
+During the preceding 12 months, Merck has collected and/or disclosed for our business purposes the following categories of personal information:

 - Identifiers, such as your name, contact information and online identifiers.

-- Medical, health, and biometric information, where that information is processed in those situations outside the scope of either the Health Insurance Portability and Accountability Act or the California Confidentiality of Medical Information Act.
+- Medical, health, and biometric information, where that information is processed in those situations outside the scope of either the Health Insurance Portability and Accountability Act or other applicable state laws.

 - Internet and electronic network activity information, such as information about your interactions with our online resources.

 - Audio, electronic and visual information, such as video testimonials.

 - Professional information and education information, such as information about medical specialty.

 - Inferences we derive from the information that we collect.